monk-ee/tealeaf/README.md

 # tealeaf
 A Modular CloudWatch Python Feeder

+#Modules
+Only memory has been completed.

 #IAM Profile

-YOu will need a policy like this:
+You will need a policy like this:

     {
     "Statement": [